prob140/textbook/_chapters/Chapter_14/04_The_Sample_Mean.md

 You can see the normal distribution appearing already for the sum of 5 and 20 dice.

+The gold histogram is more spread out than the blue.
+Because both are probability histograms, both have 1 as their total area.
+So the gold histogram has to be lower than the blue.

+Now let's look at the spread more carefully.

 You can see also that the gold distribution isn't four times as spread out as the blue, though the sample size in the gold distribution is four times that of the blue.
-The gold distribution is is half as tall and twice as spread out as the blue.
+The gold distribution is twice as spread out (and therefore half as tall) as the blue.
 That is because the SD of the sum is proportional to $\sqrt{n}$.
 It grows slower than $n$.
 Because the sample size is larger by a factor of 4, the SD of the gold distribution is $\sqrt{4} = 2$ times the SD of the blue.

 The *average* of the sample behaves differently.